 How can you prevent a garden fungus infection?

 1. Sanitation is the key to preventing fungal infections in the garden.
-Be sure to clean up any fallen leaves or debris that may be harboring spores.
+Be sure to clean up any fallen leaves or debris harboring spores.

 3. Choose disease-resistant varieties of plants whenever possible.